lucasschilin/billyVet/README.md

 # BillyVet

-System developed by students of the 3rd year of the computer technician at IFRS in 2018.
+:rocket: System developed by students of the 3rd year of the computer technician at IFRS in 2018.

 ## Authors
 Alguns deles: